pronamic/wp-orbis-subscriptions/readme.txt

 == Changelog ==

+= 1.1.5 =
+*	Tweak - Switched from custom menu icons to the new WordPress [Dashicons](http://melchoyce.github.io/dashicons/).

 = 1.1.4 =
 *	Fix - Fatal error: Call to a member function format() on a non-object.
 *	Fix - Fatal error: Call to undefined method Orbis_Subscription::set_type_id().